Standard Grafik

 types: 1. begrenzt/süß 2.
 Skizzieren/Bruks 3.
 Dedikation/HQ

-Effectors: Scanned, construction levels, detail level, digital, Raster, Cluttered, Spacey
+Effectors: Scanned, construction levels, detail level, digital, Pixelart, Cluttered, Spacey

 Palettes